 A treasure trove of densely packed monuments, it is the worthy recipient of the UNESCO World Heritage City tag and delights its visitors with a rich tapestry of history and culture that it has woven over the ages, from the time of its inhabitation in the 11th century.

 Going by the names of Ashaval and subsequently Karnavathi, it was eventually given its present identity 600 years ago by Sultan Ahmed Shah of the Muzzafarid dynasty in 1411 A D.

 A brief glimpse of old Ahmedabad –

 The rulers of the Muzzafarid dynasty (also known as the Gujarat Sultanate) built forts and walls around the city for its defense and hence it came to be known as the Walled city.
-The 10 km circumference of the wall was punctuated with several gates, each with a distinct name and identity.
+The 10 km circumference of the wall was punctuated by several gates, each with a distinct name and identity.
 The walls were later removed but many of the gates still stand albeit in a poorer avatar of their original magnificence, many of them being used as street markets where even the inner walls have not been spared to display goods.
 The localities around them have taken their name as their identities.